GeorgeLychock/MS3-Project-Python-uSpice/README.md

 -   Logging in provides user with feature to build a recipe (US6)
 -   Allow users to search recipes, using an advanced search.
 Advanced search should allow user to search by recipe name, main ingredient, author, date (US7)
 -   Provide a method for users to build a recipe and submit to the app
--   Provide a method for the user to upload an image for their recipe
 -   Monitor/regulate the number of recipes a user can upload per day (US8)
 -   Show users the results of the search criteria (US2)
 -   Allow users to view details about the recipe including an image (US3)
 -   Allow users to rate a recipe (US7)
--   Allow users to view top 10 rated recipes
+-   Allow users to view top 5 rated recipes
--   Provide users links to available spice vendors so the user can purchase recipe ingredients
--   Allow users to print a printable version of the recipe page
 -   Create a pie chart showing the porportions of the recipe ingredients on the recipe page
--   Add a posted recipes section to the user profile page
+-   Display a posted recipes section on the user profile page
 -   Allow Users to choose an avatar from a pallet of avatars

-<a name="FUTUREREQS"></a>
+<a name="BACKLOG"></a>
 ## Future Requirements
 (Alignments to User Stories are in paratheses, if available)
 -   Delete recipe confirmation routine needs to be incorporated, looking at Tkinker but I had issues with a duplicate root window popping up, so I reverted to not having a delete confirmation